|Support||Email and chat|

 Public IPv4 is a way to give you a dedicated IP address that is not shared with anyone else.
 Having a public IPv4 address is a necessity for certain use cases.
 If you have one of those use cases, you know it.
 You can get more information about the Public IPv4 option on the OVPN website.

 OVPN customer service can be reached through the contact form on the website, email, live chat, or Twitter.
 Note that the company does not provide 24/7 customer support like their larger competitors, which could adversely affect response time for urgent issues.

 If you’d rather go with a VPN that offers 24/7 live chat support, you may want to consider Surfshark or ExpressVPN.

 There is a lot to like about OVPN, from its strong focus on online privacy to the large number of configuration options it offers.
 But whether it is a service you should consider depends heavily on what you plan to do with a VPN.
 If all you need is a VPN for Netflix and other streaming sites, then OVPN may not be the best fit.

 If you are using a VPN mainly for privacy and security reasons, then OVPN may be a great choice.
 It also caters to privacy-conscious users with a full GUI client for linux, multi-hop support, strong encryption, and support for the WireGuard VPN protocol.
 Take advantage of the 10 day money-back guarantee to give OVPN a try.

 Click the VPN name below to read our full review – or grab the discount for the best savings.
 All three of these VPNs have a 30 day money-back guarantee.

-You can also check out our guide on the best VPN services list for other recommendations.
+You can also check out our guide on the best VPN providers for other recommendations.